 University of Tennessee Research tells us that more than half of all new businesses fail by the end of year four but only 37 per cent of technology businesses remain operable by that same time.
-Despite this fact, new technology firms are sprouting up constantly and that’s good.
+Despite this fact, new technology firms are sprouting up constantly, and that’s good.

-Here’s a few quotes from entrepreneurs defending a stratospheric valuation:
+Here are a few quotes from entrepreneurs defending a stratospheric valuation:

 ‘We just don’t want to give up 30 per cent of the company.’